jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 ### 102 Appeals against decisions of Commissioner
 (1) Where the Commissioner disallows an objection made under section 90, the objector may appeal to a Family Court against that decision.
 (2) The appeal must be lodged within 2 months after the date upon which notice of disallowance of the objection is given to the objector by or on behalf of the Commissioner.
-(3) Subject to section 125, the parties to any appeal against a decision of the Commissioner under Part 3 to accept, or to refuse to accept, a voluntary agreement are the objector and the Commissioner.
+(3) Subject to section 125, the parties to the appeal are the objector and the Commissioner.
 (4) A court hearing such an appeal may make such order as it considers appropriate in relation to the decision to which the appeal relates, including an order confirming or varying the decision.
 (5) When an order is made by a court under this section, the Commissioner shall, as soon as practicable, take such action as is necessary to give effect to the decision (whether by amending any assessment or otherwise).

 ### 103 Appeals against assessments
-(1) Where the Commissioner disallows in whole or in part an objection made under section 91 to an assessment, any person affected by the assessment may appeal to a Family Court against the assessment.
+(1) Where the Commissioner disallows in whole or in part an objection made under section 91 to an assessment, the objector may appeal to a Family Court against the assessment.
 (2) The appeal must be lodged within 2 months after the date upon which notice of disallowance of the objection is given to the objector by or on behalf of the Commissioner.
-(3) The parties to the appeal are the person or persons affected by the assessment and the Commissioner.
+(3) Subject to section 125, the parties to the appeal are the objector and the Commissioner.
 (4) A Family Court hearing an appeal under this section shall make such order correcting the assessment to which the appeal relates as the circumstances require.
 (5) When a Family Court makes an order under this section, the Commissioner shall, as soon as practicable, take such action as is necessary to give effect to the decision (whether by amending the assessment or otherwise).
-(6) In subsequently making any assessment in relation to the persons concerned, the Commissioner shall act on the basis of the decision of the court to the extent to which it is applicable.
+(6) In subsequently making any assessment in relation to a person affected by the assessment that was objected to, the Commissioner shall act on the basis of the decision of the court to the extent to which it is applicable.

 **Appeals in relation to determinations**